TEvans-Developer/HomeLab/README.md

 <br> From here you want to enter the command to shift into the standard command prompt
 <br> "<i>cmd.exe</i>"

 <br>vi.
-We then will copy the installer code that is provide from the LimaCharlie website into our terminal
+We then will copy the installer code that is provided from the LimaCharlie website into our terminal
-<br>** code maybe mixing the "lc_sensor.exe" before the "-i" in the given installer code.
-Enter "lc_sensor.exe" prior to pastingn the installer code to ensure it will install properly.
+<br>** code maybe missing the "lc_sensor.exe" before the "-i" in the given installer code.
+Enter "lc_sensor.exe" prior to pasting the installer code to ensure it will install properly.

 <br>![Screenshot (85)](https://github.com/user-attachments/assets/efa26cb3-2e08-4ad6-adc5-683dddd4add7)

-<h3>Configuring LimaCharlie to ship Sysmon even logs alongside its own EDR telemetry</h3>
+<h3>Configuring LimaCharlie to ship Sysmon event logs alongside its own EDR telemetry</h3>
 i.
 In your LimaCharlie account, on the leftside of the screen open the "Sensors" tab , find and click "Artifact Collection".

 <br>ii.
 Navigate to "Artifact Collection Rule" and click "+Add Artifact Collection Rule"